Ankeri/pytest-respect/README.md

 # pytest-respect

 Pytest plugin to load resource files relative to test code and to expect values to match them.
-The name is a contraction of `resources.expect` which is frequently typed when using this plugin.
+The name is a contraction of `resources.expect`, which is frequently typed when using this plugin.

-This is particularly useful when running tests over moderately large datasets where adding them as constants in the test code would be cumbersome.
+The primary use-case is running tests over moderately large datasets where adding them as constants in the test code would be cumbersome.
+This happens frequently with integration tests or when retrofitting tests onto an existing code-base.

 ## Example